Israel lurches toward unprecedented political crisis, Netanyahu faces possible 2nd election

 Likud insists Lieberman is motivated by his personal spite for Netanyahu and has launched a vicious campaign against him in recent days.
 But Lieberman says he is driven by ideology and will not be a hand to religious coercion.

-"I will not be a partner to a Halachic state," he said, referring to Jewish law.
+"I will not be a partner to a Halachic state," he said, using the word for Jewish law.

 Ultra-Orthodox parties consider conscription a taboo, fearing that military service will lead to immersion in secularism.
 But years of exemptions have generated widespread resentment among the rest of Jewish Israelis.